 Festivals & Projects

-Festivals & Projects provides one-year grants of $2,500 to support publicly-available cultural activities taking place between July 1, 2022 and June 30, 2023.
+Festivals & Projects provides one-year grants of $2,500 to support public activities incorporating the arts, humanities, or sciences, taking place between July 1, 2023 and June 30, 2024.

 How to Apply

-Create a user profile in the new grants management system.
+Create a user profile or login to your account in the grants management system.
 (See details under “Grants Management System” below.)

 Questions?
 Email program staff or call 617-858-2821.

-You have a project, festival, or activity that:
+You are eligible to apply if you have a festival, project, or activity that:

-- Is primarily focused on promoting access, diversity, or education in the arts, humanities, or interpretive sciences.
-(Refer to the FAQs for more guidance.)
+- Incorporates the arts, humanities, or interpretive sciences.
+(Refer to the Frequently Asked Questions for more guidance.)

-- Has a minimum project budget of $2,500 (including all indirect costs and overhead).
+- Has a minimum project budget of $2,500 in cash expenses (including all indirect costs and overhead).

 - Takes place in Massachusetts, whether in person or virtually.